LandOfTheRair/landoftherair.github.io/_docs/creators/map-making.md

 Maps have optional properties that can be set:

 * `maxCreatures` (Controls the maximum number of creatures on the map.
-When set to 0, spawners will only spawn their minimal number. default: 0)
+When set to 0, spawners will only spawn their minimal number. default: 1)
 * `maxSkill` (Controls the max skill you can gain skill points at for this map. default: 1)
+* `maxLevel` (Controls the max level you can gain xp at for this map. default: 1)
 * `region` (Controls the region this map belongs to.
 Affects banks, lockers, regional drop tables)
 * `itemExpirationHours` (Controls how many hours it takes for items to decay on this map. default: 6)
 * `itemGarbageCollection` (Controls how many minutes it takes for item garbage collection checks to occur. default: 60)